alexwohlbruck/osm-addresser/README.md

 ```

 ## Usage
 1. Download your address dataset.
 As of now, this must be a shapefile with a format that matches the Mecklenburg County GIS Master Address Table.
-You can download a copy [here](https://maps.mecknc.gov/openmapping/data.html).
+In the `stage` directory I have included a sample dataset with a only few dozen addresses.
+You can download a full copy [here](https://maps.mecknc.gov/openmapping/data.html).
 2. Unzip the downloaded file and place all unzipped files in the `stage` directory.
 Replace existing files if necessary.
 3. Activate the virtual environment
 ```bash